famoser/pdf-generator/ARCHITECTURE.md

 The frontend currently has the following rough architecture:

-- *Content* for the actual placed content; such as rectangles, image placements or text.
+- *Content* for the ready-to-print content; such as rectangles, image placements or text.
+Content is already dimensioned (e.g. real width, height are known).
 - *Layout* for defining the layout of the content; such as blocks, flows, grids or tables.
 - *Resource* for resources necessary to print the content, such as images or fonts.
 - *LayoutEngine* which resolves the layout definition to something printable.